 |0856||Predoctoral Staff Associate 1||GSA/GSO|

 |0857||Graduate Staff Assistant||GSA/GSO|

 |0896||Pharmacy Professional Staff Assistant 1||GSA/GSO|

 * Note: GSA is Graduate Student Appointment with benefits; GSO is Graduate Student Appointment with OASI benefits (i.e. reduced credit hours).

 ** Job Code 0854, Graduate Research Student Assistant (GRSA), is limited to appointments during the summer quarter only.
 This job code may not be used during fall, winter or spring quarters.

 The UW also pays the monthly premium for Fellows and Trainees in eligible positions.
 Prior to entering the quarterly appointment, departments must verify that the appointee position is enrolled in at least 10 credits (see comments about credits above), and that the position is paid at least $800 per month, and paid on at least five of the six paydays of the coverage period.

-Prior to entering a summer quarterly appointment, departments must verify that the appointee is enrolled in at least two credits (see comments about credits above), and that the position is paid at least $800 per month, and paid on two pay days of Session A only, or two pay days of Session B, or 2 pay days for Sessions A and B combined.
+Prior to entering a summer quarterly appointment, departments must verify that the appointee is enrolled in at least two credits (see comments about credits above), and that the position is paid at least $800 per month, and paid on two consecutive pay periods.

 The following tables provide the titles and earning types which in combination with the appointment and academic requirements constitute an eligible position: